-ACCA DipIFR question papers and answers on IAS 1 and Conceptual framework from June 2014
+ACCA DipIFR question papers and answers on IAS 1 from June 2014

 You are the financial controller of Omega, a listed entity which prepares consolidated financial statements in accordance with International Financial Reporting Standards (IFRS).
 The managing director, who is not an accountant, has recently been appointed.
 She formerly worked for Rival, one of Omega’s key competitors.
 She has reviewed the financial statements of Omega for the year ended 30 September 2014 and has prepared a series of queries relating to those statements: